-- 6.1.18 Buffer zone at Streams B1, B2 and C had been fully established.
+- 6.1.16 Buffer zone at Streams B1, B2 and C had been fully established.
 For Stream A, buffer zone was finally established during the reporting month.
-The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone. - 6.1.19 Stream A was found to be filled up by rubbles to the level of the weirs at its downstream end since mid-June 2006.
+The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone. - 6.1.17 Stream A was found to be filled up by rubbles to the level of the weirs at its downstream end since mid-June 2006.
 The second incident was occurred on 21st November 2006.
 Remedial works were implemented to clear the rubbles and restore the channel manually.
 Unfortunately, the third incident was occurred on 3rd July 2007 after heavy rains.
-The Contractor was urged to clear the rubbles and restore the channel manually as soon as possible. - 6.1.20 No illegal berthing was observed during the site audit.
+The Contractor will commence the reinstatement work by the end of July 2007. - 6.1.18 No illegal berthing was observed during the site audit.
 Floating pontoon was berthed at EP location at the temporary barging point.
-The barges were mainly delivering sand, aggregates, drainage pipes, irrigation pipes and turf during the reporting month.
+The barges were mainly delivering sand, aggregates and turf during the reporting month.

-Stream C Buffer Zone
+Streams B & C Buffer Zone

-6.1.21 Regarding to the vegetation clearance of Stream C buffer zone due to the permanent drainage construction work, the area was planting with shrubs.
+6.1.19 Regarding to the vegetation clearance of Streams B & C buffer zone due to the permanent drainage construction work, the area was planting with shrubs.
 The Contractor was reminded to keep the reinstated area in good and healthy condition for the newly plants.